View Lucille Presley's Obituary on gainesville.com and share memories

 Mrs. Lucille Carolyn Filer Presley, age 83, passed away February 20th, 2019 at the E.T.
 York Haven Hospice Care Center.
 Mrs. Presley was a life-long resident of Gainesville, attended Lincoln High School, and was a member of Gateway Christian Center, Inc.

-Mrs. Presley will repose in the Chestnut Memorial Chapel on Friday, Marcy 1, 2019 from 2:00pm until 7:00pm, and on Saturday at Mt.
+The family will receive friends during the Repose of Mrs. Presley on Friday, March 1, 2019, from 5:00pm until 7:00pm.
+Mrs. Presley will repose on Saturday at Mt.
 Carmel from 9:30am until the hour of Service.
 Family and friends are asked to meet on Saturday at the home of Ms. Katunya Mack, 831 S.E.
 12th Street, Gainesville, FL, at 9:15am to form the Cortege.

 'A CHESTNUT SERVICE'